MattSharp0/pytimer/README.md

 One burnt, forgotten tray of cookies later Pytimer was complete...

-This is a super simple command line based timer with two functions, a countown clock and a timer.
+This is a super simple command line based timer with ~~two~~ three(!) functions, a stopwatch (default) a timer and a countown clock.

-Run it and hit enter to provide an amount of time to countdown - or type something before hitting enter to countdown to a specific clock time.
+Run it: `python3.10 main.py` and hit enter to start a stopwatch

+Alternatively answer the prompt: `Press enter to start as stopwatch or use T [timer] or C [countdown]:` `T` will prompt you to set a timer, `C` will prompt you for an end time.

 Provide inputs in 24 hour format HH:MM:SS, such as `12:34:57`